-- Be considered essential to learning mathematics with understanding; - Develop students' capacity to persevere in the face of challenge; and - Help students realize that they are capable of doing well in mathematics with effort.
+- Be considered essential to learning mathematics with understanding; - Develop students' capacity to persevere in the face of challenge; and - Help students realize that they can do well in mathematics with effort.

 By struggling with important mathematics we mean the opposite of simply being presented information to be memorized or being asked only to practice what has been demonstrated.